dpwright/srs/README.md

     $ srs reschedule $SCHEDULE 1.0
     Exercise rescheduled for 2012-07-09 00:00:00 +0900

-In this case, since the exercise hard already been scheduled and was simply a repetition of a failed exercise, the date matched that which was output previously.
+In this case, since the exercise had already been scheduled and was simply a repetition of a failed exercise, the date matched that which was output previously.